jjliska/capstone/README.md

 &ensp;[References](#References)

 ## Project Description
 &ensp;"Reflection" is an immersive, interactive art instillation that attempts to give people a form of interaction during isolation.
+The installation consists of two key components, the user and the robot cordially named Dum-E. Users interact with the piece by walking around in the scene, and looking at the robot.
+The machine learning algorithms will attempt to follow the person in the scene and react to their location and emotion.
+When Dum-E identifies a new emotion it will react with its own emotion and play a song at a specific location given where the user is.

 ## Group Members
 &ensp;<sup>[Back to Top](#AME-486---Capstone---Reflection)</sup>